-The chapter outline is basically a summary of the main ideas in the chapter organized in any way that makes sense to you.
-Feel free to make charts, diagrams, flowcharts, venn diagrams etc... the must be hand-written (no computer) on blank sheets of paper (no lined paper)
+The chapter summary is basically a summary of the main ideas in the chapter organized in any way that makes sense to you.
+Feel free to make outlines, charts, diagrams, flowcharts, venn diagrams etc... these must be hand-written (no computer) on blank sheets of paper (no lined paper)

-You are required to do minimum of 3 sides of paper (3 completely filled! pages) for each chapter and submit it when it is due.
+You are required to do minimum of 3 sides of paper (3 completely filled ! pages) for each chapter and submit it when it is due.
 You will be told the due date during class announcements.
 You can use more pages if you need to and pages must be stapled (vertically in upper left corner - in the top left 1.0 square cm of upper left corner - so that the pages can be turned easily).

-You must unruled white regular size copy paper; there is a 10 % penalty for the wrong paper.
+You must use unruled (no horizontal guidelines) white regular-sized copy paper; there is a 10 % penalty for the wrong paper.
 It must be a minimum of 300 words (most students do about 500 words and 3 pages).
 You can include diagrams but this is not a substitute for the word requirement.